 Once you click on User-defined script a new window will open.
 Follow the instructions below:

 - General: In the Task field type in “Install Portainer“.
-(Choose root user).
+Uncheck “Enabled” option.
+Select root User.

 - Schedule: Select Run on the following date then select “Do not repeat“.

 - Task Settings: Check “Send run details by email“, add your email then copy paste the code below in the Run command area.
 After that click OK.

 docker run -d --name=portainer \ -p 8000:8000 \ -p 9000:9000 \ -v /var/run/docker.sock:/var/run/docker.sock \ -v /volume1/docker/portainer:/data \ --restart=always \ portainer/portainer-ce